emberjs/rfcs/text/0000-prefetch-hook.md

 The default functionality of the `model` hook is modified to return the prefetched data if it exists.
 As such, a route that defines a `prefetch` hook is not required to define a `model` hook.

-A `prefetched` property is added to `Route`.
+A `prefetched` method, which takes an optional `name` parameter and always returns a promise, is added to `Route`.
-It is used to pass a route's prefetched data from the `prefetch` hook to the default `model` hook.
+It is used to access data fetched by the named route's `prefetch` hook.
-`prefetched` will always be a promise.

-`prefetched` can also be used to get a route's own data.
-This is useful for expanding upon the prefetched data in the route's `model` hook.
+If `name` is omitted, the method will return a promise for its own route's prefetched data.
+The default `model` hook utilizes it in this way.

 ```javascript
 App.PostCommentsRoute = Ember.Route.extend({